HorizenOfficial/evm-documentation/docs/docs/01-introduction_what_is_eon/01-introduction.md

 ---

+slug: /
 title: Introduction
-description: Learn more about the Horizen ecosystem and products, including Horizen EON, governance, and more.
+description: Dive into the official Horizen EON documentation portal to learn how to communicate, interact, and build on Horizen’s EVM sidechain.
 ---

 <head>
-  <title>Horizen Documentation</title>
+  <title>Horizen EON Documentation</title>
 </head>